Protected areas of the Czech Republic: Notable landscape feature

 Notable landscape feature (významný krajinný prvek) is usually a natural, cultural or historical feature typical for a given locality or region.
 They can be established by any State Environment Protection body.

 Specially protected species of plants and animals

 Specially protected species of plants and animals (Zvláště chráněné druhy rostlin a živočichů) are those species or subspecies which are very rare, generally endangered, scientifically or culturally important.
-They are listed in a Czech Ministry of Environment regulation.
-As of 2003, there are 477 plant species, 27 mushroom species and 191 animals on the list.
+They are listed in a Ministry of the Environment of the Czech Republic regulation.
+As of 2025, there are 505 plant species, 27 mushroom species and 309 animal species on the list.